-Magento 2 is a newer version of Magento; debugging it is slightly different from Magento 1.
+Magento 2 is a newer version of Magento; debugging magento 2 is slightly different from Magento 1.
 For a developer, it is crucial to learn about it because Magento’s market share has increased from 9% to 13% in just the last year!

 There are multiple methods used to debug code in a Magento 2 Store.
-In this article, I will show you some of the best methods so you can use the Magento 2 eCommerce store conveniently.
+In this article, I will show you some of the best magento debugging methods so you can use the Magento 2 eCommerce store more conveniently.

 Why Do You Need to Debug Magento 2 Store?

-Debugging is the testing framework; it will help you identify the bug on your Magento eCommerce store.
+Debugging is the testing framework; it will help you identify the bugs on your Magento eCommerce store.
 It will also assist you in resolving bugs/errors or abnormalities in computer programs.

 Type of Development Mode in Magento 2

-Before going through the methods of debugging, you need to understand the types of development modes.
+Before going through the methods of debugging magento 2, you need to understand the types of development modes.
 There are three types of development modes: Default, Developer, and Production mode—Let’s discuss each of them one by one:

 1- Default mode